The Perfect 3 Days on Maui Itinerary for Your First Visit

 Head to Kaanapali Beach for some time on the sand surrounded by ritzy resort grounds with huge pool decks and lush gardens.
 If you’re staying in the area, the ocean is probably just outside your door, but public access is available, too.
 Hanakaoo Park and its wide sandy beach is just next door and offers plenty of parking as well as picnic pavilions, lifeguard stations and restroom facilities.

-The palm-adorned Kaanapali Beachwalk runs between the hotels and sea in this zone for about a mile, perfect for a sun-soaked stroll on the way to shopping and dining.
+The palm-lined Kaanapali Beachwalk runs between the hotels and sea in this zone for about a mile, perfect for a sun-soaked stroll on the way to shopping and dining.
 The resorts along the path have breezy restaurants and evening luaus you can check into, while the Whalers Village plaza holds retail stores and Hawaiian eateries (think surf-and-turf and fish tacos).

 Lahaina